Future-Systems-Lab/HypnoNeuro/gamified_modules/Room_3_Inner_Child/L1_dopamine_game.md

 # Room_3_Inner_Child / L1_dopamine_game.md

 © 2025 Dr. Meg Montañez-Davenport and HypnoNeuro™.
 All rights reserved.

 All text, structure, therapeutic frameworks, and gamified system designs contained in this document are **strictly protected intellectual property**.
 Reproduction, distribution, adaptation, reverse engineering, or use in any form is strictly prohibited without explicit written permission from Dr. Meg Montañez-Davenport.
 Violators will be prosecuted under applicable intellectual property and trade secret laws.

----

-## 🧸 Level 1 – Inner Child Room: Dopamine & Small Wins
+## 👚 Level 1 – Personal Care: Changing Clothes & Dopamine Activation

 **Neurotransmitter Focus:** Dopamine
-**Theme:** Rebuilding motivation and reward pathways through inner child connection and micro-success actions.
+**Theme:** Building motivation and forward movement through the simple, achievable act of changing clothes during mental health recovery.

 ---

 ## 🎯 Objective

-To help users **rebuild motivation, self-trust, and reward pathways disrupted during trauma and mental health crises** using inner child connection and simple, achievable micro-actions that support dopamine activation.

-**Stimulants and antipsychotics, used for dopamine-related conditions, are linked with dependency, motivational collapse, and deaths in FAERS data (2020–2024).** This module offers a **safe, non-pharma alternative** to support dopamine pathways through micro-successes.
+To help users **rebuild motivation and self-activation** by turning the simple act of changing clothes into a dopamine-supporting micro-success ritual.

 ---